There are lots of things that you can do during the summer holidays to prepare your child for school.

 It is a good idea for your child to practise putting their coats and jumpers on and off independently.
 Each time the children play outside they will be asked to put on their coats.
-Once they start school, they will also take part in PE lessons and will need to be able to change themselves.
-This can be another good thing to practise.
 Shoes and clothes that are a bit different might be a bit tricky at first.
 Socks are another tricky thing to master too!

 Throughout the school day your child will have lots of opportunities to have a drink or a snack.
 Practising opening and closing their water bottles, snack pots and containers can be very helpful.
 This is also true for any foods that may be wrapped in cling film, foil or sealed in food bags as many children have never had a go at opening these things independently before.
 In preparation for school lunch times, they could also have a go at practising using a knife and fork during meal times at home.